renan991995/MARS-PLUS/README.md

 ![component switch operation](./imgs/component_switch.png "component switch")

 4. **Wrapping Open Babel [4] functions into MARS+**

 		4-1.
 This facilitates the inputting of starting structures to the program.
 Now one only needs to input SMILES.
 		4-2.
-The perception for connectivity of inputted molecules are more robust.
+The isomerism perception for inputted molecules is more robust.